20 Types of Caterpillars in Louisiana

 by Dave Govoni is licensed under CC BY-NC-SA 2.0

-One of Louisiana’s most recognizable caterpillars, and a model organism for its scientific name, will probably wind up as someone’s dinner.
+One of Louisiana’s most recognizable caterpillars, a model organism for its scientific name, will probably wind up as someone’s dinner.

 The variegated fritillary caterpillar resembles bird droppings, so it blends into its surroundings when it feeds on milkweed or other toxic plants.